 Domaines Ott* was founded in 1912 by Marcel Ott, an agricultural engineer from Alsace who dreamed of establishing a great wine estate near the Mediterranean.
 Today, the wineries are owned and managed by Champagne Louis Roederer and produce some of the world’s most prestigious wines, but particularly rosé wines, made at distinctively different estates in Bandol and Côtes de Provence appellations.
 Regarded as the “gold standard of rosé” by The Wall Street Journal, in 2016 Domaines Ott* has released a new cuvée, By.
 Ott.

 Made in Château de Selle’s completely new cellar, part of the winery is exclusively dedicated to making By.
 Ott.
 The grapes are hand picked, followed by strict and selective sorting on tables and an extremely delicate pressing process of whole bunches with a super short maceration to produce the beautiful light colour.
 Slow fermentation takes place in thermo-regulated vats.

-The wine displays a bright, pretty peachy-pink hue.
+The wine displays a vibrant blush hue.

 All Mediterranean cuisine.